Just Add Tubes - High End Headphone Battle Part 2

 More power!

-In addition to his dCS Bartók, he had borrowed the dCS Rossini Clock and a Viva Egoista 845, a 30kg monster from a tube amplifier, to further upgrade his already great setup .
+In addition to his dCS Bartók he had the dCS Rossini Clock and a Viva Egoista 845, a 30kg monster of a tube amplifier, to his already great setup to further enhance.

-Since my friend wanted to improve the subtle, somewhat artificially sounding midrange and vocal reproduction of his 1266, the Viva with its tubes should help here.
-In addition, he hoped the Rossini Clock would improve control and timing.
-Incidentally, the Viva Egoista 845 costs CHF 12,000, the Rossini Clock an additional CHF 9,000.
+There my friend especially the background, somewhat artificial sounding midrange and vocal reproduction his 1266 If he wanted to improve his performance, the Viva, with its tubes, was supposed to provide the answer.
+He also hoped the Rossini Clock would improve control and timing.
+The Viva Egoista 845, by the way, costs CHF 12,000, and the Rossini Clock another CHF 9,000.

-I was particularly curious to see what this Ferrari would do with a tube amplifier with the sound of the Valkyria.
-The Valkyria is not lacking in musicality and emotions anyway, on the contrary.
-And the voice reproduction is probably the most sonorous and natural that I have ever heard.
+I was particularly curious to see what this Ferrari tube amplifier would do with the Valkyria's sound.
+The Valkyria certainly doesn't lack musicality and emotion, quite the opposite.
+And the vocal reproduction is also probably the best. most sonorous and natural I have ever heard.

 - dCS Bartók (Roon Endpoint) 16,500 CHF